 “I intended to pursue a liberal arts education, but I dropped all my basic study and just went to theatre classes and got involved in productions at school,” Dafoe said.

-Dafoe left UWM after a year and a half to become part of Theatre X, which started as a UWM faculty-student workshop and then became an independent experimental theater company.
+Dafoe left UWM after two years to become part of Theatre X, which started as a UWM faculty-student workshop and then became an independent experimental theater company.

 Dafoe loved the work Theatre X was doing and the Theatre X company admired his acting, recalled John Schneider, who was an actor, director and playwright with Theatre X at the time.
 Dafoe became an integral part of the collaborative company.